25Nov

 That’s why UI localization in VR isn’t just about language, it’s about adapting the experience to match how people interact with the world around them.
 You have to think like a local, not just speak like one.

-One of the most exciting developments in VR localization is real-time speech translation.
+One of the most exciting developments in Localization for Virtual Reality is real-time speech translation.
 Thanks to AI, it’s now possible for people speaking different languages to talk to each other in a virtual environment, and have their words translated instantly.

 Think about what that means.
 You could attend a global virtual conference, collaborate with teammates across the world in a shared VR workspace, or even play a multiplayer game with friends from five different countries, without needing to speak the same language.